MCP Tool

 Lifecycle (auto-restart, profiles)

 Local stdio and remote MCP servers are supervised: crashed servers reconnect automatically with exponential backoff.
+Remote MCP servers (Streamable HTTP / SSE) also reconnect after idle/clean connection closes — services like Notion and Linear periodically close idle connections, and docker-agent reconnects transparently.
 Tune the policy with the lifecycle block:

 toolsets: